 Bitcoin Risk.
 The value of the Fund's investment in the Grayscale Bitcoin Trust is subject to fluctuations in the value of bitcoins.
 The value of bitcoins is determined by the supply of and demand for bitcoins in the global market for the trading of bitcoins, which consists of transactions on electronic bitcoin exchanges ("Bitcoin Exchanges").
 Pricing on Bitcoin Exchanges and other venues can be volatile and can adversely affect the value of the Grayscale Bitcoin Trust.
-Currently, there is relatively small use of bitcoins in the retail and commercial marketplace in comparison to the relatively large use of bitcoin Trust.
+Currently, there is relatively small use of bitcoins in the retail and commercial marketplace in comparison to the relatively large use of bitcoins by speculators, thus contributing to price volatility that could adversely affect the Fund's investment in the Grayscale Bitcoin Trust.
 Bitcoin transactions are irrevocable and stolen or incorrectly transferred bitcoins may be irretrievable.
-As a result, any incorrectly executed bitcoin transactions could adversely affect the Fund's investment in the Grayscale Bitcoin Trust.
+As a result, any incorrectly executed bitcoin transactions could adversely affect the value of the Fund's investment in the Grayscale Bitcoin Trust.
 Shares of the Grayscale Bitcoin Trust may trade at a premium or discount to the net asset value of the Grayscale Bitcoin Trust.